-People often say the tortoiseshell or tortie tabby is a fourth Maine Coon tabby pattern.
-Tortoiseshell is actually a cat coat pattern of which there are four different color variations.
-All four of these colors can also have either a mackerel, classic or ticked tabby pattern and these are often referred to as the Torbie pattern which is short for tortoiseshell tabby.
+All four of these colors can also have either a mackerel, classic or ticked tabby pattern and are often referred to as the Torbie or patched pattern.
 These are all described in more detail further down.

-- Brown Patched and White (Brown and White Torbie) – The same as the brown patched tabby but with white fur on their bibs, bellies and all four paws.
+- Brown Patched and White tabby (Brown and White Torbie) – These are the same as the brown patched tabby except they have white fur on their bibs, bellies and all four paws.
 They may or may not have white fur on their faces.

-- Red (orange/ginger) – A red tabby has a red background color with a deep, rich red tabby pattern.
+- Red tabby (orange/ginger) – A red tabby has a red (orange/ginger) background color with a deep, rich red tabby pattern.

-- Silver – A silver tabby has a pale silver background color with a black tabby pattern.
+- Silver tabby – A silver tabby Maine Coon has a pale silver background color with a black tabby pattern.

 - Silver and White – Silver and white tabbies have a silver and white background color with the tabby pattern in black.

-- Silver Patched (Silver Torbie) – A silver torbie has a pale silver background color with the tabby pattern in black with patches of red and/or cream.
+- Silver Patched tabby (Silver Torbie) – A silver patched tabby has a pale silver background color with the tabby pattern in black with patches of red and/or cream.

-- Silver Patched and White (Silver and White Torbie) – The silver and white torbies are similar to the silver patched but with white fur on their bibs, bellies and all four paws.
+- Silver Patched and White tabby (Silver and White Torbie) – The silver patched and white tabbies are similar to the silver patched but with white fur on their bibs, bellies and all four paws.
 They may or may not have white fur on their faces.

 Keeping the Maine Coon Tabby Looking Beautiful